WPBN-TV: News department history

-WPBN's owners had traditionally poured significant resources into its news operation, resulting in a much higher-quality product than conventional wisdom would suggest for such a small market at the time.
+WPBN's owners have traditionally poured significant resources into its news operation, resulting in a much higher-quality product than conventional wisdom would suggest for such a small market.
 Currently, the station produces and airs 27 hours of news a week, a considerable amount for a station in the 120th market.
-In terms of viewership, WPBN has long been a distant runner-up in the news ratings behind market leader WWTV, according to Nielsen Media Research.
+In terms of viewership, WPBN has long been a distant runner-up in the news ratings behind WWTV, according to Nielsen Media Research.
 WPBN has traditionally had more of a Traverse City focus, while WWTV focuses on the entire Northern Michigan region.

 Station alumni include Christa Quinn and the immortal "Deputy" Don Melvoin who first hosted the Deputy Don kids' show in the 1950s.
 After a stint in Hollywood that included roles on The Twilight Zone and a movie filmed on Mackinac Island called Somewhere in Time, Melvoin came back to WPBN to host Deputy Don Rides Again and the horror flick Count Zappula.
 Don Melvoin died in 2002.
-In addition to its main studios, there is a bureau in Gaylord on West Main Street, and in Manistee at the Vogue Theater on River Street.
-In the past, the station had also maintained newsrooms in Petoskey, Cadillac, and at the former WTOM studio in Cheboygan.
+In addition to its main studios, WPBN operates a bureau in Gaylord on West Main Street, and in Manistee at the Vogue Theater on River Street.
+In the past, the station had also maintained newsrooms in Petoskey and Cadillac, as well as WTOM's former studio in Cheboygan.